pearsonkyle/Nbody-AI/README.md

 ## Future updates
 - implement RV fitting to reduce degeneracies
-- include multiple O-C signals for transiting multiplanet systems
+- include multiple O-C signals for simulatenous retrieval of planet 1 + 2 mass
 - use NN or clustering technique to estimate priors from simulation archive